dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T896: Charities can swiftly respond to emergencies.
+### T896: Charities respond quickly to emergencies with targeted aid.

 |Support|
 |---|